AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex1.md

 ## Exercise 13.1.4 - Understand the Customer Journey Analytics workflow

-Before starting the next excercises it's key to understand what steps are needed to bring data from Adobe Experience Platform into CJA in order to visualize it and get some deep insights.
+Before starting the next exercises it's key to understand what steps are needed to bring data from Adobe Experience Platform into CJA in order to visualize it and get some deep insights.
 It's what we call CJA Workflow.
 Let's have a look at it:

 ![demo](./images/cja-work-flow.jpg)